ericgong2005/CS2620_Wire_Protocols/Documentation/engineering_notebook.md

     - return flag, (success, Error)

 We need a data object with the following feilds:
+- Fields:
     - Request Flag: matching with the possible operations, plus an Empty flag
-- Status Flag: In_Action (for inputs), Success, Match, No_Match, Error
+    - Status Flag: pending (for inputs), Success, Match, No_Match, Error
+    - time (might be useful for dropping old messages, time of instantiator)
     - User: username for issuer or target
     - Data length: expected length of the data
     - Data: string array
+- will want to instantiate manually, or via passing in serialized version

 We need a Message object with the following feilds:
 - id (-1 when initially sent)